The Royal Navy & Royal Marines Charity grant helps Revitalise to provide respite holidays for veterans

 Revitalise is delighted to be able to provide expert support to many more members of the Royal Navy family and their carers in need of a break.

-Speaking of the significance of The Royal Navy & Royal Marines Charity support, Jan Tregelles, Interim Chief Executive of Revitalise said:
+Speaking of the significance of The Royal Navy & Royal Marines Charity support, Jan Tregelles, Chief Executive of Revitalise said:

 “Revitalise is thrilled to have benefited from another year of support from The Royal Navy & Royal Marines Charity.
 Their generosity will enable many ex-service personnel to enjoy much-needed respite holidays this year.